carlosperate/awesome-microbit/README.md

 ##### JavaScript Programming Tools

-- [PXT Command Line Tool](https://www.pxt.io/cli) - Use the command line to program the micro:bit with PXT JavaScript.
-You can also run a local version of the PXT online editor.
+- [PXT Command Line Tool](https://makecode.com/cli) - Use the command line to program the micro:bit with MakeCode JavaScript.
+You can also run a local version of the MakeCode online editor (previously known as PXT).

 ### C/C++